Infections of the Small Bowel (or Small Intestine)

 Hookworm – Hookworms attach themselves to the lining of the small intestine.
 They are the most common cause of iron deficiency anemia worldwide, and can also result in abdominal pain and diarrhea.
 Occasionally severe protein loss can occur from the intestines.
 The diagnosis is made by stool examination.
 Medication is effective.

-Tapeworm – There are various forms of tapeworms which can be found in meats (fish, beef or pork).
+Tapeworm – There are numerous types of tapeworms that can be found in various meats, such as pork, beef or fish.
 Infection occurs when poorly cooked meats are ingested.
 The most common type of tapeworm in the United States is thought to be transmitted through contact with human feces.
 Tapeworms can cause obstruction to the intestine, but usually cause few symptoms apart from non-specific abdominal pains and occasional diarrhea.
 The fish tapeworm can cause vitamin B12 deficiency.
 Diagnosis is made by stool examination, and effective medication is available.

-Pin Worm (Enterobius Vermicularas) – Pin worm is frequently seen in young children.
-The most common symptom is itching in the anal area, though many infected individuals are asymptomatic.
+Pin Worm (Enterobius Vermicularas) – Quite often seen in young children, the most common symptom of pin worms is itching in the anal area, though many infected individuals are asymptomatic.
 The diagnosis is made by finding the eggs or the actual worms around the peri-anal area by placing a transparent sticky tape to the anal area early in the morning.
 The sticky tape is then examined under a microscope slide.
-Specific therapy is available and effective, but other members of the household may need to be tested and treated to prevent reinfection.
+Although specialized therapy is both available and effective, testing and treatments may still need to be conducted on other members of the household to prevent reinfection.

 Strongyloides Stercoralis – Strongyloides Stercoralis is most common in Africa, Asia and Latin America but is found also in the southern part of the United States.
 This worm enters the body by penetrating through the skin and migrating through the venous system to the lungs and finally reaches the small intestine.
 Patients may develop symptoms from lung involvement such as cough, shortness of breath and wheezing.
 Chronic infection can cause intermittent abdominal pain, vomiting, malabsorption and weight loss.
 Patients with organ transplant or underlying malignancies such as leukemia, lymphoma or those who are taking corticosteroid therapy can develop a life threatening infection manifested by severe gastrointestinal and pulmonary symptoms.
 The diagnosis is made by careful stool examination and specific medication is prescribed.

 Echinococcosis – Echinococcus worm is found in the intestine of dogs and sheep.
 Humans become infected with the cystic form.
 This infection is found in areas where dogs, sheep and humans live in close proximity, particularly under conditions of poor hygiene.
 Humans become infected when they ingest the eggs in fecally contaminated food such as vegetables, wild fruits and water.
 Once the eggs enter the human intestine the larvae invade the bowel wall and circulate to various organs such as the liver and lung where they form cysts.
 Diagnosis is made by X-ray studies.
 A special blood test can detect specific antibodies.
-Patients are treated with medications, but some require surgery.
+Although some patients will also require surgery, all will be treated with medications.